Bernie Ecclestone remains F1's puppet master

 'F1 boss until he dies'

-At this month's Italian Grand Prix in Monza, people queued outside Ecclestone's bus -- known as "The Kremlin", befitting consider his close relationship to Russian leader Vladimir Putin -- in order to get an audience with him, much like every race weekend.
+At this month's Italian Grand Prix in Monza, people queued outside Ecclestone's bus -- known as "The Kremlin," befitting considering his close relationship to Russian leader Vladimir Putin -- in order to get an audience with him, much like every race weekend.

 "So many people want to speak to him as he doesn't delegate, he controls everything," Hamilton adds.
 "And that's his great success.
 That's why Liberty Media aren't getting rid of him, because they don't know how it all works.